 Minor Surgery Certain minor surgery clinics are held monthly.
 These are usually to treat warts or varuccas that have not responded to treatment from remedies purchased from the pharmacy.
 The affected areas are treated by Cryotherapy (freezing) which is not recommended for very young children as in some cases it can be painful.
-We are unable to add anyone into the cryo clinic whose treatment has nott been cleared by their GP first.
+We are unable to add anyone into the cryo clinic whose treatment has not been cleared by their GP first.

-If you require any vaccinations relating to foreign travel you need to complete a travel questionnaire.
+If you require any of the above vaccinations relating to foreign travel you need to complete a travel questionnaire.
 This can be downloaded or submitted electronically to us but please remember that you will need to contact the surgery about 7-10 days after you have sent the form to enquire what vaccinations you require.
 The Nurses will have assessed your vaccination requirements based on the information provided so please give as much detail as possible.
 Please note the surgery will not ring you if you need vaccinations, you must contact the practice to check your requirements.

 There is further information about countries and vaccinations required on the links below

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view)

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following:

 The fees charged are based on the British Medical Association (BMA) suggested scales and our secretarial staff will be happy to advise you about them along with appointment availability.